Russia Strikes Ukraine Hours Before The New Year - UrduPoint

 "Why do I go celebrate with friends?
 Because this year I understand that it is important to have people near."
 The attacks come as Putin's invasion of Ukraine enters its 11th month, with Russian strikes systematically targeting energy infrastructure, leaving millions in the cold and dark in the middle of winter.

-According to mayor Klitschko, 30 percent of Kyiv's residents were left without electricity due to emergency power cuts after the strikes on Saturday.

-Strikes were also reported in the southern city of Mykolaiv where a local official said six people were injured.
+Strikes were also reported in the southern city of Mykolaiv where a local official said seven people were injured.

 Mykolaiv mayor Oleksandr Sienkievych had said earlier that a fire broke out in one of the city's districts and several residential buildings sustained damage as a result of the strikes.

-- Putin 'celebrates' New Year - In the west, at least seven people were wounded in the Khmelnytskyi region, governor Sergiy Gamaliy said, adding that part of the city of Khmelnytskyi was left without power.
+As Ukraine continues to rely on military support and aid from Europe and the US to repel Russia's attacks, French president Emmanuel Macron promised Saturday to help Ukranians "without fail... until victory." - Putin 'celebrates' New Year - In Ukraine's west, at least four people were wounded in the Khmelnytskyi region, governor Sergiy Gamaliy said, adding that part of the city of Khmelnytskyi was left without power.

-According to Ukraine's army, Russia launched 20 cruise missiles on Saturday, with 12 shot down.
+According to Ukraine's chief of general staff Valerii Zaluzhnyi, Russia launched 20 cruise missiles on Saturday, with 12 shot down.

 "War criminal Putin 'celebrates' New Year by killing people," Ukraine's Foreign Minister Dmytro Kuleba said on Twitter.